oracle/pgql-lang/pages/pgql-1.1-spec.md

 SELECT n.name,m.name MATCH(n)->(m)WHERE n.name='Ron Weasley')->(m)
 ```

-Note that the white space after the `SELECT` keyword, in front of the `MATCH` keyword, and in the string literal `'Ron Weasley'`, cannot be omitted.
+Note that the white space after the `SELECT` keyword, in front of the `MATCH` keyword, after the `WHERE` keyword, and, in the string literal `'Ron Weasley'`, cannot be omitted.